 STEP 1.
-Use a pentahead socket wrench or tool to unlatch the Penta-Latch Mechanism by rotating the actuator counterclockwise approximately 60 degrees against spring resistance until a distinct click is heard and the actuator reaches its stop.
-See Figure 2.
+Use a pentahead socket wrench or tool (a hexhead socket wrench or tool when catalog number suffix "-B1" or "-B2" is specified) to unlatch the Penta-Latch Mechanism by rotating the actuator counterclockwise approximately 60° against spring resistance until a distinct click is heard and the actuator reaches its stop.
+See Figure 3.
 This single motion unlatches the mechanism and recharges the latching spring for the subsequent closing operation.

 STEP 2.
 Pull the door open and secure it with the door holder.
-See Figure 3.
+See Figure 4.